 I absolutely loved creating the Tonal Winter Landscapes with Sports Figures.
 Any chance I can get to design a figure skating costume, well, I will definitely take it.
 The sports figure handouts are located in the download so make sure to grab them.
-In fact, you can use the handouts coupled with markers and paper to focus on Olympic events.

 Before you know it, February in all its glittery glory will be gone and signs of Spring will be on the way.